The Bachelor of Traditional Chinese Medicine (BTCM) is a four-year undergraduate degree in the discipline of Traditional Chinese Medicine.

 Australia, to enable practitioners to interpret the biomedical viewpoint, and to encourage the application of scientific knowledge in clinical practice.

 Clinical Chinese medicine studies will provide a foundation in TCM internal medicine, TCM traumatology, TCM gynaecology, TCM paediatrics and dermatology.
 This will provide students with theoretical and practical skills in the diagnosis, differentiation and clinical management of a wide range of health disorders using acupuncture, Chinese herbal medicine.

-Students will undertake Clinical Training throughout the course which includes clinical observation, clinical practicum and internship.
-These studies aim to provide practical training in the application of the theories of Chinese medicine and biomedicine, in the management of a wide range of health disorders using acupuncture and Chinese herbal medicine, as well as in the operation of a Chinese medicine clinic or dispensary.
+Students will undertake practical clinical training throughout the course .
+These studies aim to allow for the application of the theories of Chinese medicine and biomedicine in the management of a wide range of health disorders.
+For details, please see the Clinical Component page.

 In an integrated manner and throughout the duration of the course, students will study professional and practice issues that include ethics, counselling and communication, the legislative framework and legal responsibilities, practice management, small business management, first aid, and research methods.
 This will assist students in a range of areas needed for the effective operation of an independent practice in Chinese medicine and in their ongoing professional development undertakings.
 This aspect of the course is integrated systematically throughout the teaching and learning process to assist in the development of appropriate interpersonal, communication and management skills to enable graduates to operate a successful private practice.

 Graduates will be expected to demonstrate humane and ethical behaviour in their professional life as well as respect for diversity within the wider Australian community.
 Graduates will be aware of the need for ongoing professional development and possess critical literature appraisal kills to enable them to undertake ongoing post-graduate education.